GoldingAustin/mk-gql/README.md

 ### Config

-`@kibeo/mk-gql` also supports [cosmiconfig](https://github.com/davidtheclark/cosmiconfig) as an alternative to using cli arguments.
+`mk-gql` also supports [cosmiconfig](https://github.com/davidtheclark/cosmiconfig) as an alternative to using cli arguments.

-A sample config can be found in [Example 2](https://github.com/mobxjs/@kibeo/mk-gql/blob/main/examples/2-scaffolding/@kibeo/mk-gql.config.js).
+A sample config can be found in [Example 2](https://github.com/mobxjs/mk-gql/blob/main/examples/2-scaffolding/mk-gql.config.js).

 ## RootStore